poojanagrawal/mesalabs-day1/lab2/README.rst

 Moreover, we should change our stopping condition.
 In Lab 1, we were only interested in the evolution until the TAMS.
-But now we want to go to the end of core helium burning (CHeB).
-Can you find a option on the MESA website that will stop the model at the TACHeB?
+But now we want to go to the end of core helium burning (CHeB), which we will define as core helium mass fraction < 1d-4.
 Replace the old stopping condition by the new one.

 * HINT_1: Look in the *controls* panel under *References and Defaults* here: `https://docs.mesastar.org/en/24.08.1/reference/controls.html <https://docs.mesastar.org/en/24.08.1/reference/controls.html>`

-* HINT_2: Can you find on the website any content that is related to **stop** at a specific **phase**?

 * SOLUTION: Replace the lines::